SkyRaider95/ENSC251-Final-Project/README.txt

 Credits to: Daryl and Jason, for allowing us to modify their parcer class for this assignment

 MAKEFILE: We need to input our student number BEFORE we submit it individually.
+	Steven: Yea that was my mistake, I wasn't thinking properly.

 General:
 Jin:	I'm thinking of implementing a new header file and a new cpp to implement the features of the compiler.